Sachini-87/SeacareAI/README.md

 - Gradio
 -
  - ##Dataset
-- Maritime reference PDF documents used as the knowledge base
+- Maritime reference PDF documents used as the knowledge base.
+- Save the PDF files to the local environment
+- Change the File location in the code

 - ## How It Works